6-9 months - Life with your baby

 During the ages of six to nine months, your baby will make great strides in their development.
 At this stage, your baby will probably:

 - Become more mobile – some babies can propel themselves very effectively by rolling around.

-- Use her hands more effectively – she will enjoy reaching out and grasping things.
+- Use their hands more effectively – they will enjoy reaching out and grasping things.

 - Make sounds like “da-da” or “ba-ba”.

 - Babble in a way that mimics adult intonation but without using real words.